 Travel insurance companies I would recommend include:

 Insurance isn't sexy, but seriously… just get it.
 It gives you some peace of mind, and can truly save you if a freak incident occurs.
+(And if you're going on a tour abroad, chances are you'll be required to have emergency medical insurance.)

 9. Figure out your rough itinerary